-Hares are the primary host and the disease is spread by ticks.
-The species of tick known to carry the bacteria prefer to live on hares, but will occasionally bite dogs, cats, or people.
-Although tick bites are one possible cause, pets most often get tularemia from mouthing or catching a sick hare.
+Hares are the primary host and the disease is spread by hare and squirrel ticks that have always been present on wildlife in Alaska.
+The species of tick known to carry the bacteria prefer to live on hares and rodents, but will occasionally bite dogs, cats, or people.
+Two species of dog ticks have become established around urban areas in Alaska and are also capable of spreading the disease (documented in a recently submitted manuscript to the Journal of Medical Entomology).

+While tick bites are one possible cause, pets most often get tularemia from mouthing or catching a sick hare.
 Interior residents, including trappers, can become infected by handling the hares or from the pet's saliva, even before the pet exhibits signs of illness.